JosephLD/techdegree-project-4/README.md

  OOP web browser phrase guesser game

  Project description:
-    This project is a web based application in which the user must guess a random phrase by selecting letters from the onscreen keyboard or, as I am aiming for exceeds expectations, by pressing the letter keys on their computer keyboard.
+    This project is a web based application in which the user must guess a random phrase by selecting letters from the onscreen keyboard or by pressing the letter keys on their computer keyboard.
+If you guess wrong five times, it's game-over.
 This project utilizes object oriented javascript and uses only vanilla js.

 Style changes:
     Any style changes and personalization will be listed below for the excceds expectations requirements